-The Musket is an accuracy-based, single target, ranged hit-scan weapon in New World.
+The Musket is an accuracy-based, single-target, ranged projectile weapon in New World.
 It scales from the dexterity stat primarily and has a secondary stat of Intellect.
-The Musket is New Worlds’ only Hit scan weapon.
 For more about the Musket continue reading our New World Musket Guide.

 The musket can be used without having ammo equipped to your ammunition slot.
 However, having no ammo will not provide you with any additional damage bonuses.
-You can obtain ammo for your bow by looting them enemies and boxes, craft them yourself, or purchasing them from the faction vendor or trading post.
+You can obtain ammo for your musket by looting enemies and boxes, crafting them yourself, or purchasing them from the faction vendor or trading post.
 There are different tiers of ammo with each tier increasing the damage dealt.
-However, while the Musket is a hit-scan weapon, you have to manage an accuracy penalty system.
-Several perks in the mastery tree however assist you on minimizing aim penalties.
-As a result, fast successive shots are no longer perfect accuracy and require you to take more time to aim, and move less.

 Musket Mastery Trees

 The musket mastery tree is broken down into two skill trees, Sharpshooter and Trapper

 The active abilities in the Sharpshooter Tree are based on dealing damage.
 Moving Through the tree will transform the musket into one of the hardest-hitting weapons in the game.

 The first ability is Powder Burn deals 110% Weapon damage and applies a Burn DOT that deals 20% weapon damage every second for 9 seconds.
 When using the ability, it charges your next shot.
 When upgraded, Powder Burn applies a debuff that causes the target to take 12% more damage from the musket’s basic attacks and extends the duration of the Burn if Powder Burn is a headshot.